We’re here to support people who live with invisible symptoms, to feel seen, heard and guided.

 What to expect

-We are here to hear your story, provide practical support, cheer you on, and connect you with other appropriate healthcare professionals if required.
+We’re here to listen to your story, provide practical support, cheer you on, and (if needed) connect you with other trusted healthcare professionals as part of your care team.

 Future planning and goal setting through a self-compassionate, realistic lens

-Identifying an approach to rest and relaxation to suit your unique nervous system, lifestyle and health needs
+Finding rest and regulation strategies that suit your unique nervous system, lifestyle and health needs

-Advocacy and education around yourself and your health condition in the context of work, school, family, healthcare teams
+Advocacy and education support for work, school, family, and navigating healthcare teams

-If appropriate and desired, working together on an exercise program, including guidance on when to step it up and when to pull back
+If appropriate and desired, collaborating on an exercise program - with clear guidance on when to step it up, and when to pull back

 The finer details

-Your chosen payment method will be securely stored via Halaxy for efficient billing at the end of each session, and a receipt will be emailed for you.
+Your preferred payment method will be securely stored via Halaxy for streamlined billing after each session, and a receipt will be emailed to you.

-We have the capacity to see NDIS self-managed and plan managed participants.
+We also love to support NDIS self-managed and plan-managed participants.

 Safe, accessible healthcare with your whole self in mind